 What's to say against it

 It seems that more and more people are voicing dismay at the negative effects of all-inclusive hotels.
-You can read that side of things at All-inclusive disaster (and make sure to read the comments).
+You can read that side of things at All-inclusive disaster.
 But below is a quick list of what the main objections are:

 - "You get what you pay for" applies to all-inclusive too and low cost generally means low quality food.
 The hotels are squeezed so hard by tour operators that they cannot afford to get good quality ingredients but have to aim for the cheapest ones.